gvwilson/sensibleadventures/wrestler/wrestler.md

 *He painted a pattern on my forehead, then spoke words never meant for a human throat.
-I suddenly felt heavier than iron, as I had when I had sworn the shaman's oath only a few days before.
+I suddenly felt heavier than iron, as I had when I swore the shaman's oath only a few days before.
 This time, though, the sensation did not fade.*

-*He nodded and put the two boxes containing the necklaces-of-bones beside me.
+*He nodded and put the boxes containing the stolen necklaces-of-bones beside me.
-*"That spell is to prevent your spirit from running away," he explained as he gave each portion of the painted pattern one last check.
+*"That spell will prevent your spirit from running away," he explained as he gave each portion of the painted pattern one last check, talking more to himself than to me.
-"It will bring more and more of himself into this world to get at you through that pattern.
+"The demon will bring more and more of itself into this world to try to get to you.
 And when it's all here,
-I will command your shamans to reach out through the circle and---"*
+I will command your shamans' spirits to---"*

-*He cut himself off at my howl, looking truly startled.
+*He cut himself off at my howl of rage.
 "Fine," he muttered.
 "Be that way."
-And then he drew a knife from his belt and cut open my throat.*
+Then he drew a knife from his belt and cut open my throat.*

 *Hot blood ran down past my ears.
 Saknus stepped back,
-stooped to sketch an arc that completed the design on the floor, and began to chant.*
+stooped to sketch one final arc in the design on the floor, and began to chant.*

 *My sight began to fade.
+His voice grew louder and louder.
-I heard his voice, louder and louder, and felt a cold wind blowing from nowhere carrying a stench like all the rot the world had ever made.*
+A cold wind from nowhere
+brought a stench like all the rot the world had ever made.*

-*And there were voices---Nukilik voices, my grandfather's and others that I did not know, chanting with Saknus, louder and louder, building towards a climax.
+*And there were voices---Nukilik voices, my grandfather's and others that I did not know, chanting with Saknus, building towards a climax.
-I suddenly knew that something was coming closer, something infinitely worse than the shadows that I had seen in the camp.*
+Something was coming closer,
+something infinitely worse than the shadows that I had seen in the camp.*

 *Saknus and I screamed at the same instant.
 My vision snapped back to normal.
 I turned my head with immense effort to see him lying dead beside the pattern with a spear through his back.
-Walks-In-Storm was standing at the entrance to the cave, calling my name.*
+Walks-In-Storm stood at the entrance to the cave, calling my name.*

-*Somehow I stood,
-though my limbs felt like they were made of stone.
+*My limbs felt like they were made of stone, but somehow I stood.
-I stepped over Saknus's body,
+I stepped over Saknus's body.
-and the air crackled around me as I left the pattern.*
+The air crackled around me as I left the pattern.*

 *"Come!" my brother shouted.
 I took a few steps,